mitthrawnuruodo/movies-node/README.md

     ![](./resources/list-3.png)

-## Publishing
+## Publishing [^DeplyNodeToVercel]

+[Vercel](https://vercel.com/home) is the platform for frontend developers, providing the speed and reliability innovators need to create at the moment of inspiration.

 1. [Sign up on Vercel](https://vercel.com/signup) using GitHub (or your preferred method)
-    > Vercel is the platform for frontend developers, providing the speed and reliability innovators need to create at the moment of inspiration.
+    > Note, on the first try Vercel just added one of my teams, and I had to choose "+ Add GitHub account" to add my personal reops and not just those from that team.
 1. Add a `vercel.json` file to your project:
     ```json
     {